 The TORCH panel test is quick and easy and involves taking a small sample of your blood.
 Within just two days, you will know if there is anything to be concerned about.
 Having the TORCH panel of tests is particularly important if you are planning to start a family, if you think you might have been exposed to any of these infections or if you have been feeling unwell and are uncertain of the cause.

-A toxoplasmosis infection can be treated in both adults as well as in young children, but whilst the treatment will eventually get rid of the infection, it will not cure any damage that may have already been caused.
-If you suspect a Toxoplasmosis infection you need to be tested quickly so that treatment can be started and damage to your body minimised.
+Toxoplasmosis can be treated in both adults as well as in young children, but whilst the treatment will eventually get rid of the infection, it will not cure any damage that may have already been caused.
+If you suspect a Toxoplasmosis infection, you need to be tested quickly so that treatment can be started and damage to your body minimised.

-There is no treatment for a Rubella infection, but there are medications which can reduce the severity of symptoms and which can also help to reduce the severe damage that this infection can cause.
+There is no treatment for a Rubella infection, but there are medications which can reduce the severity of symptoms and damage that this infection can cause.
 In very young people, a Rubella infection can lead to problems with their heart, brain, eyes and hearing.
-For this reason it is very important that any woman planning to have a child or who is already pregnant should be tested.
+For this reason, it is very important that any woman planning to have a child or who is already pregnant should be tested.

 As for many other viral infections there is no cure for a Herpes Simplex infection.
 Herpes can cause blisters, rashes and painful eruptions around the mouth and lips as well as in the genitals.
 It can easily be passed from mother to baby during childbirth which can cause severe problems for the infant.
-Even though there is no cure there are medicines which can help to reduce the symptoms and knowing if you have this virus will help you to make sure you do not pass it on to your children or loved ones.
+Even though there is no cure, there are medicines which can help to reduce the symptoms.
+Knowing if you have this virus will help you to make sure you do not pass it on to your children or loved ones.

 Herpes Simplex infection can also cause severe complications for newborn children including Herpes in the brain, liver, lungs and kidneys.
-In children, where the infection has become spread throughout their bodies, symptoms including breathing difficulties, bleeding, seizures, and a bluish appearance have been described.
+In children, where the infection has become spread throughout their bodies.
+Symptoms including breathing difficulties, bleeding, seizures, and a blue-ish appearance have been described.